About UC Davis Medical Center

-A message from the CEO: Advancing in quality, safety and equity
+A message from the CEO: Advancing in patient care quality, safety and equity

 Dear Patients, Visitors, Friends and Colleagues,

-In its 2017-18 survey U.S. News & World Report ranked UC Davis Medical Center as one of the nation’s best hospitals in 11 adult medical specialties, including cancer; cardiology and heart surgery; diabetes and endocrinology; ear, nose and throat; geriatrics; gynecology; nephrology; neurology and neurosurgery; orthopedics; pulmonology; and urology.
+In its 2018-19 survey U.S. News & World Report ranked UC Davis Medical Center as one of the nation’s best hospitals in 11 adult medical specialties, including cancer; cardiology and heart surgery; diabetes and endocrinology; ear, nose and throat; geriatrics; gynecology; nephrology; neurology and neurosurgery; orthopedics; pulmonology; and urology.
+We also ranked as high-performing in gastroenterology and GI surgery.

-We were also recognized as the top hospital in the Sacramento area; as high-performing in the specialty of gastroenterology and gastrointestinal surgery; and as high-perfomring in several common types of procedures and conditions, including heart bypass surgery, heart failure, aortic valve surgery, lung cancer surgery, chronic obstructive pulmonary disease, colon cancer surgery and abdominal aortic aneurysm repair.
+U.S. News also rates the performance of hospitals in many common procedures and conditions.
+UC Davis Medical Center ranked high-performing (the highest possible rating) in heart bypass surgery, heart failure, knee replacement, lung cancer surgery, chronic obstructive pulmonary disease, colon cancer surgery and abdominal aortic aneurysm repair.

-U.S. News has also ranked UC Davis Children’s Hospital among the nation’s top children's hospitals in five pediatric specialties: diabetes and endocrinology; neonatology; nephrology; and, together with partner Shriners Hospital for Children – Northern California, orthopedics and urology.
+In pediatric care, U.S. News included UC Davis Children’s Hospital among the nation’s top children's hospitals in five pediatric specialties: neonatology; nephrology; pulmonology; and, together with partner Shriners Hospital for Children – Northern California, orthopedics and urology.